brianscherner/fly-fishing-journal/capstone-proposal.md

 * Different locations inside the app: one for logging past trips, and one for future trips

+* The application should be connected to a database to save all of the information for each trip.

+* The user should be able to log in and out of the application.

 * Each past trip logged in the app should include the following info:

 	· Fishing Destination: Domestic or International?